 - Companionship to increase socialization and engage in mentally-stimulating games and puzzles, conversations, exercising together, trying new hobbies and learning new skills together, and much more

 - Taking care of housekeeping and laundry tasks, allowing seniors and their families to spend high quality time together

 - And many others

-To learn more about our senior care in Topeka, KS and the surrounding areas, contact us at 785-286-2273 for more information.
+To learn more about our memory care in Topeka, KS, and the surrounding areas, contact us at 785-286-2273 for more information.
 We’d love the opportunity to help the senior loved ones in your life, and to provide a free in-home consultation.